erikwestra/mm-server/README.md

 calculate its own version of the HMAC digest and compare it against the digest sent by the client.
 The request will be rejected if (a) the calculated HMAC digests don't match, or (b) if the nonce value has been used previously.

+## Change Detection ##

+The `mmServer` API supports clients polling for changes.
+The following information can be polled for:

+ * New and updated user profiles.
+ * New and updated profile pictures.
+ * New and updated conversations.
+ * New and updated messages.

+Polling always returns only the information relevant to the currently signed-in user.
+If the user is not signed in, no polling should be attempted.

+Polling uses the concept of an **anchor**.
+The anchor is a string that identifies a particular state of the data.
+If the client does not have an anchor value, calling the `GET api/changes` endpoint will return just the anchor value that represents the current state of the server.
+The client should wait a few seconds before making another call to the `GET api/changes` endpoint, this time supplying the current anchor value.
+The API will return any changes which have been made since the previous state of the system, along with an updated anchor value that represents the new state of the system.

+Polling should be done once every 3-5 seconds.
+In this way, the client can be kept up-to-date with all changes that occur to the profiles, pictures, conversations and messages.

 ## API Endpoints ##